enrico-lattuada/enrico-lattuada.github.io/content/post/2024/private_numpy/index.md

         array_view.flags.writeable = False
         return array_view

-# once more, some long and tedious calculations...
+# Once more, into the computing abyss...
 my_superduper_results = SuperDuperResults(
-    my_array=np.array([1, 2, 3, 4, 5])
+    np.array([1, 2, 3, 4, 5])
 )

-# sneaky user trying to touch what should not be touched
+# A sly user endeavors to tamper with the untamperable
 my_superduper_results.my_array[0] = 100

 >>> ValueError: assignment destination is read-only
 ```

-## A cautionary tale
+## A final thought

-Before you ride off into the sunset, remember: the quest for privacy and encapsulation isn't limited to NumPy arrays alone.
-Lists and other modifiable sequence objects also crave the protection you so valiantly provide.
+Before steering into the horizon, ponder over this: the pursuit of privacy and encapsulation extends beyond NumPy arrays.
+Lists and other mutable sequence objects, too, covet the shield you valiantly provide.

-So go forth, brave coder, and may your data remain forever secure!
+So march forward, intrepid coder, and may your data remain eternally safeguarded!